The Pristine Inner Galaxy Survey (PIGS) V: a chemo-dynamical investigation of the early assembly of the Milky Way with the most metal-poor stars in the bulge: Model Atmospheres Analysis

 \subsection{Lines measurements}

 Some of the observed spectra suffer from poor flux normalization due to the suboptimal signal-to-noise ratio across the wavelength range.
 This translates into a failure of automatic line fits and procedures to measure chemical abundances.
 To obviate to this problem, the automatic procedure described in \citet{Kielty21} is run to identify the spectral lines and to create a common line list between the stars.
 Then, their equivalent widths (EW) are measured with \textsc{IRAF} \citep{Tody86,Tody93} using the \textsc{splot} routine.
-Weak lines are measured by fitting them with a Gaussian profile, while the EW of the strongest lines is measured integrating the flux below the continuum.
+Multiple profiles (Gaussian, Voigt, integral of the flux) have been adopted to measure the EW, then the median is taken as final value.
+We discard strong lines (EW $>140$ m\AA, where differences in our measurement methods exceeded $\sim$15\%) and very weak lines at the level of the noise (EW $<20-25$ m\AA), depending on the location in our spectra.
 Then, the \textsc{autoMOOG} code is used to infer the chemical abundances from the input EW and atmosphere models.
 This code is an automated version of the more popular \textsc{MOOG}\footnote{\url{https://www.as.utexas.edu/~chris/moog.html}} code \citep{Sneden73,Sobeck11}.

 A table containing the EW measurements is provided as a machine readable table in the Supplementary materials.